buildstar-online/cloud-init-generator/README.md

 # Cloud-Init Generator (cigen)

-** Work in progress**

-`cigen.sh` will fill in a Cloud-Init `user-data` template that can be used to provision local or cloud-based VMs and Metal.
+Cigen is a small bash script that will populate a templated Cloud-Init `user-data` file using [envsubst](https://linux.die.net/man/1/envsubst).

 Cloud-Init officially supports 8 OSs - Ubuntu, Arch Linux, CentOS, Red Hat, FreeBSD, Fedora, Gentoo Linux, and openSUSE.
 These examples have been developed and tested for use with Ubuntu.